dart-lang/site-www/src/_guides/language/language-tour.md

 noindex: true
 ---

+{% comment %}
+  !!
+NOTE:

+  All new language content should go within the `/language` directory.
+  This file exists temporarily for legacy reasons so links to the old language tour do not break.

+  In the short term, if you move content that is referenced here, update the text, link, and the redirection map in `src/assets/js/language-tour-redirector.js`.
+{% endcomment -%}

 {{site.alert.warning}}
   The Dart language tour's content has been split across several different pages in the left side navigation under **Language**.